c0mmando/Hack-Liberty-Resources/README.md

 ## **Donations and Transparency**

 *Please consider donating to help us pay for servers and infrastructure.
-We 100% out of our own pocket and any donations will help pay for server costs!*
+We operate 100% out of our own pocket and any donations will help pay for server costs!*

 |![](/assets/img/donations_xmr_wallet.png)                |
 |:--------------:|